Big River Industries (BRI) H1 2026 earnings summary

 H1 2026 earnings summary

-Underlying EBITDA was AUD 14.5 million, down 2.0% year-over-year, with EBITDA margin improving to 7.1% (+10bps), supported by cost discipline and margin initiatives.
+Underlying EBITDA was $14.5 million, down 2.0% year-over-year, with EBITDA margin improving to 7.1% (+10bps), driven by cost discipline and operational efficiencies.

-Net profit after tax was AUD 1.4 million, a turnaround from a AUD 17.0 million loss in the prior period, mainly due to the non-recurrence of prior impairments.
+Statutory net profit after tax improved to $1.4 million from a $17.0 million loss in the prior year, mainly due to the non-recurrence of prior period impairments.

-Acquisition of Johns Building Supplies (JBS) in Perth, WA, for up to AUD 17.1 million in December 2025 expanded the WA footprint and contributed to intangibles and contingent consideration.
+Acquisition of Johns Building Supplies (JBS) in Perth, WA, for up to $17.1 million, completed in December 2025, funded by an oversubscribed $10 million entitlement offer.

 Financial highlights

-Interim dividend of AUD 0.02 per share declared, fully franked, with an 81% payout ratio on underlying NPAT.
+Interim dividend of 2.0c per share declared, fully franked, with an 81% payout ratio on underlying NPAT.

 Outlook and guidance

-Western Australia and South Australia remain strong; Queensland offers attractive medium-term fundamentals, while Victoria and New Zealand are softer.
+Western Australia and South Australia expected to remain strong; Victoria and New Zealand remain soft, while Queensland offers attractive medium-term fundamentals.

-Continued disciplined investment in targeted growth initiatives and higher-value segments.
+Continued disciplined investment in targeted growth initiatives, higher-value segments, and selective acquisitions.

-Positioned to capture operating leverage and deliver sustainable earnings growth as volumes recover.
+Positioned for operating leverage and sustainable earnings growth as volumes recover.

-Early signs of market stabilisation observed, with sequential revenue growth.
+Early signs of market stabilization observed, with sequential revenue growth.

 Latest events from Big River Industries

-- Revenue and profit declined, but strong cash flow and acquisitions support future growth.BRI
+- Revenue and profit declined sharply, but strong cash flow and commercial growth support future outlook.BRI

 Investor Presentation21 Oct 2025 - Revenue and EBITDA declined in FY24, but strategic initiatives and rebranding drive future growth.BRI